 Emeritus Professor Richard Hill

 Richard is a Life Member of Clare Hall, University of Cambridge, and has held fellowships elsewhere in Cambridge as well as in the University of Oxford.
-He is a member of various international police history networks, and Was made a Life Member of the Labour History Project 1n 2013.
-He has won a number of awards and grants, including four from the Royal Society of New Zealand’s Marsden Fund.
+He is a member of various international police history networks, and in 2013 was made a Life Member of the Labour History Project (on whose committee he had served from its founding meeting in 1987).
+He has won a number of awards for his books and research grants, including four from the Royal Society of New Zealand’s Marsden Fund.

 State Authority, Indigenous Autonomy: Crown–Maori Relations in New Zealand/Aotearoa, 1900–1950, Wellington, Victoria University Press, 2004.